02324-Advanced-Programming/assignment-4/README.md

   * Provides a list of all available board names as Strings
   * Creates a new board for such a name, which is given as a parameter
   * Then start the game when a user have chosen what board

+Also, if people have good/useful git commands for this project:
+* Insert in here...